Pedro1234-code/Pedro1234-code/README.md

-- 👋 Hi, I’m @Pedro1234-code, Linux user and I like to make some Shell script when I haver nothing to do.
+- 👋 Hi, I’m @Pedro1234-code, Linux user and I like to make some Shell script when I have nothing to do.

 <!---
 Pedro1234-code/Pedro1234-code is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.